GustaMagik/RSA_Security_Token/README.md

 PAM Setup:

-Dependencies:
+Quick Setup on RedHat/CentOS:
+	run install_pam_module.sh

+On RedHat/CentOS:

 	The dependencies can be found in install.sh.

-On RedHat/CentOS:

 	The compiled module (pam_cthAuth.so) should be placed in /lib64/security.
 The compiled file should be included in the PAM configuration file (in /etc/pam.d/), for each application that should use the token.